Armaan-Agrawal-25/PDS_Book_Exchange/README.md

 - Wrote a Python application utilizing the Flask framework that allows a user to browse and upload book listings.
 - Utilized the Pandas library to handle displaying the listings and filtering said data based on user requests.
-- Wrote HTML and CSS code to specify the look of the application.
+- Wrote HTML code to specify the look and design of the application.